 Dempster is a recipient of awards, honors, and grants from BMI, ASCAP, the South Carolina Arts Commission, the South Carolina Music Teachers Association, Black House Collective, and the Columbia (SC) Museum of Art.
 He has been a resident with the Kimmel Harding Nelson Center, the Osage Arts Community / Mid-Missouri Composers Symposium, and the Cortona Sessions for New Music.
 He has been commissioned by the Ohio State University New Music Ensemble, the Lamar University Wind Ensemble, the Greenbrook Ensemble, the Blue Mountain Ensemble, the Governor's School of North Carolina, and others.
 Many of his works are available from Potenza Music Publishing, MusicSpoke Publishing, Navona Records, and Quiet Design Records.
 He is an affiliate composer of Broadcast Music, Inc. (BMI)

-Dempster currently serves as an Assistant Professor of Music Theory and Composition at Claflin University in Orangeburg, SC teaching the core theory and skills sequence, counterpoint, and composition.
-He has previously served on the faculties of the Governor's School of North Carolina, South Carolina State University, and UNC Greensboro.
-He is an assistant editor with Jasper magazine (Columbia, SC), a contributor to the new music digest I Care If You Listen, and an album reviewer for the Society for Electroacoustic Music in the United States (SEAMUS).
+Dempster was recently appointed to the newly-formed position of Music Coordinator and Instructor at the Arkansas School for Mathematics, Sciences, and the Arts, in Hot Springs, AR.
+At ASMSA, he teaches music theory, appreciation, and woodwinds, directing student research, and directing instrumental ensembles.
+He has previously served on the faculties of the Governor's School of North Carolina, Claflin University, South Carolina State University, and UNC Greensboro, teaching courses in music theory, aural skills, composition, music technology, and performance.
+He has been an assistant editor with Jasper magazine (Columbia, SC), a contributor to the new music digest I Care If You Listen, and an album reviewer for the Society for Electroacoustic Music in the United States (SEAMUS).
 He has given lectures on musical aesthetics, intellectual property issues, and musical analysis at CMS, NYCEMF, and SCMEA conferences.
-He studied at the University of Texas (MM, DMA) with Kevin Puts, Dan Welcher, Russell Pinkston, Donald Grantham, Kevin Beavers, and Bruce Pennycook, and at the University of North Carolina at Greensboro (BM) with Eddie Bass, Craig Walsh, and Frank McCarty.
+He studied at the University of Texas (MM, DMA) with Kevin Puts, Russell Pinkston, Donald Grantham, and Kevin Beavers, and at the University of North Carolina at Greensboro (BM) with Eddie Bass, Craig Walsh, and Frank McCarty.
 He was mentored in theory and pedagogy by Byron Almen, Stefan Kostka, Kent Williams, and Ed Pearsall.

 Dempster studied bassoon with Michael Burns, and has had masterclasses and lessons with Kristin Wolfe-Jensen, Bill Davis, William Winstead, and Peter Simpson.
-Dempster has performed with many orchestras throughout the Southeast, including the Wilmington Symphony Orchestra, the Florence Symphony Orchestra, the Greensboro Philharmonia, and the Fayetteville Symphony Orchestra, and is a proponent of extended performance techniques for the bassoon.
+Dempster has performed with many orchestras throughout the South and Southeast, including the Arkansas Symphony Orchestra, the Wilmington Symphony Orchestra, the Florence Symphony Orchestra, the Greensboro Philharmonia, and the Fayetteville Symphony Orchestra.

-A member of numerous organizations (SCI, NACUSA, SCL, SEAMUS, Society for Music Theory, an the International Double Reed Society), Dempster is perhaps most involved with the College Music Society (CMS), where he has been a member since 2002.
-He has served as Composition Board Chair for the CMS Mid-Atlantic Chapter (2014-2016) and from 2017-2019 will serve as the President-Elect of the Chapter, until assuming role of President from 2019-2021.
+A member of numerous organizations (SCI, NACUSA, SCL, SEAMUS, Society for Music Theory, an the International Double Reed Society), Dempster has been most involved with the College Music Society (CMS), where he has been a member since 2002.
+He served as Composition Board Chair for the CMS Mid-Atlantic Chapter (2014-2016) and President-Elect of the chapter (2017-2019).

 Born in an indescribably small town in Michigan, Dempster lived in rural communities during practically all of his childhood, coming of age surrounded by fields with goats, horses, or tobacco, in central North Carolina.
-Dempster now resides in the Columbia, SC area with his wife, visual artist Kara Gunter.
-When not teaching, composing, bassooning, or otherwise musicking, Dempster can be found tending to his gardens, beekeeping, baking sourdough bread, attempting lapidary, or thumbing through the various books that have taken over his house.
+Dempster resides in central Arkansas with his wife, visual artist Kara Gunter.
+When not working, Dempster can be found gardening or cooking or dog-wrangling.
+He is also one half of TommyGunGlass, an art glass scultpure/jewelry concern he runs with his wife Kara.